pilars-protocols/governance/org-docs/CHARTER.md

 * Agree to follow the guidance and direction of the Steering Committee.
 * Be aligned with the Mission statement above
 * Use only the Creative Commons licensing
-* Include and adhere to the Organization's policies, including the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md), and the [code of conduct](./CODE-OF-CONDUCT.md).
+* Include and adhere to the Organization's policies, including thus documents and the [code of conduct](./CODE-OF-CONDUCT.md).

 ## 8. Amendments

-Amendments to this charter, the [antitrust policy](./ANTITRUST.md), the [trademark policy](./TRADEMARKS.md), or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.
+Amendments to this charter or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.

 ---
 Based on resources from [Github's Minimum Viable Governance](https://github.com/github/MVG/tree/main) project.